luigimorel/ugx-rates-twitter-bot/README.md

 # Introduction

-A twitter bot that performs currency conversion and automatically makes a tweet every after 24 hours at 11 AM UTC timezone by relying on a cron job.
+A twitter bot that performs currency conversion and automatically makes a tweet every after 24 hours by relying on a channel.

 <br/>